What does your question relate to?

 Where can I buy Champneys products?

-Our products are available to buy at Champneys Day Spas, resort shops and Boots stores.
-Our products will be available to buy on our website from August 2013.
+Our products are available to buy at Champneys Day Spas, resort shops, online at www.champneys.com/shop and at Boots.

 Are Champneys spa products tested on animals?